 How often do companies pay dividends?

-Your company can also eliminate dividends due to financial constraints such as paying off debts or reinvesting its earnings for product development and business growth.
+Your company can also eliminate dividends due to financial constraints, such as paying off debts or reinvesting its earnings for product development and business growth.
 It is all about profitability and what the board of directors sees fit for the company.

 Ordinary dividends vs. Qualified dividends

-When you buy dividend stocks before the ex-dividend date, you will risk having your dividends classified as ordinary dividends by the IRS.
+When you buy dividend stocks before the ex-dividend date, you risk having your dividends classified as ordinary by the IRS.
 By default, all dividends are classified as ordinary.
 But, when dividends meet some IRS specifications, they become qualified.
 Being qualified means that your dividends get reported to the IRS as a capital gain instead of an income, according to Investopedia.

 Ordinary dividends get taxed as ordinary income.
 Qualified dividends, on the other hand, get taxed as a capital gain with a more favorable tax rate.